ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics refresh`
 {: #schematics-refresh}

-Perform a Schematics refresh action against your workspace.
+Perform a {{site.data.keyword.cloud_notm}} refresh action against your workspace.
 A refresh action validates the {{site.data.keyword.cloud_notm}} resources in your account against the state that is stored in the Terraform statefile of your workspace.
 If differences are found, the Terraform statefile is updated accordingly.
 {: shortdesc}

+**Syntax**

 ```
 ibmcloud schematics refresh --id WORKSPACE_ID [--json]